Samantha Catantan

-Samantha Kyle Catantan (born February 1, 2002) is a Filipina right-handed foil fencer.
+Samantha Kyle Lim Catantan (born February 1, 2002) is a Filipina right-handed foil fencer.
 Representing the Philippines, she made her Olympic debut at the 2024 Summer Olympics in Paris, France, the first Filipino fencer at the Olympics since Barcelona 1992.

 Early life and education

 Samantha Catantan was born on February 1, 2002 to Jon and Aileen Catantan and has three sisters.

 Catantan was a product of the Quezon City Sports Enhancement Program (QCSEP) of Quezon City councilor Joseph Juico.
 She would first get involved in fencing under QCSEP when she was nine years old.

 Catantan studied high school at the University of the East.
 She graduated from senior high school in November 2020.

 She would then move to the United States to attend Pennsylvania State University where she would pursue a master's degree in accounting after earning a Bachelor of Accountancy degree.

 Career

 High school

 Catantan was part of the high school or junior team of the University of the East (UE).
 In her final year in 2020, she was named Season 82 MVP for the UE Junior Warriors.
 She would lead the Junior Warriors' in six of their nine straight championships.
 At UE, national team coach Rolando Canlas was her mentor.